luz-ojeda/luz-ojeda.github.io/_i18n/en/likes.md

 - Owls
 - Tea in a cold day (even better if it is raining)
 - Mushrooms (specially finding one in the wild)
+- Flowers, in all their colors, shapes and sizes
 - Spending time on my balcony on spring/summer times
 - Taking care of my plants
 - Cooking while hearing music with headphones on